HDKHALILI/JS101-programming-foundation-with-JS/lesson_4_JS_Collection/more_array_methods.md

 &nbsp;
 **`Array.prototype.every`** &nbsp; => returns a boolean
 "Does the callback function returns true for all the elements in the array".
-Returns true if the callback's return value in every iteration is truthy.
+`every` returns true if the callback's return value in every iteration is truthy.
 ```javascript
   [1, 2, 3].every(num => num > 2);
   // => false (all of them are not greater than 2)